hawkiq/Admlte/README.md

 ```blade
 @extends('admlte::page')
 ```
-want to include auth layout just use AdmLTE auth layouts:
+If you want to include auth layout just use AdmLTE auth layouts:

 #### for login page
 ```blade